 - Enriches all majors, supports any career, and stands out on a résumé

 Any first-year student with a B+ or higher in first-semester courses (either FYH or FYI) or transfer student with a B+ or higher in an equivalent first-semester class may apply for the interdisciplinary honors minor.
 Talk with your first-year or transfer advisor about how to apply.

-Browse through course descriptions for the interdisciplinary honors minor beginning in 2020.
+Browse through course descriptions for the interdisciplinary honors minor.

 How to apply for First-Year Honors

-Step 2.
+Step 1.
 Register for an honors interview date below.
 You will need to submit your writing sample when you register.

-Admission to the program is competitive, and the on-campus interview is integral to the application process.
+Admission to the program is competitive, and the interview and writing sample are integral to the application process.
 Interviews are offered on a first-come, first-served basis.
 It’s a good idea to apply as early as possible.
 The deadline to apply is one week before the event you plan to attend, or until registrations are full.
+Dates will fill up.

 About Austin E. Knowlton

 A lifelong resident of Ohio, Austin E. “Dutch” Knowlton was a successful businessman, avid sportsman and philanthropist.
 He established the Austin E. Knowlton Foundation.
 One of the primary purposes of the foundation is to advance higher education.
 Augustana College is one institution to benefit from the generosity of this philanthropist.